Deep priors for satellite image restoration with accurate uncertainties: Introduction

 where $x$ is the current estimation of the target image, $y$ is the measured image, $p_{Y|X}(y|x)$ is the data likelihood, $p_{X|Y} (x|y)$ the inverse problem posterior.
-The regularization $- \log p_X(x)$ promotes solutions of the inverse problem most compatible with the prior $p_X(x)$, which is learnt beforehand from a dataset of target images.
-A first benefit is that a single neural network is trained once to perform different restoration tasks for different sensors or different acquisition conditions, in the spirit of foundation models.
-A second benefit is that DR methods, unlike direct inversion approaches, can use standard denoisers or generative models, for which models pretrained on large databases are available.
-Hence, using them for satellite restoration only requires their finetuning on a smaller database of target satellite images.
-Then, DR methods rely on an optimization process often similar to \cref{eq:map_ip}, which allows to control the strength of the regularization during the optimization process, for instance with a classical regularization parameter.
-This helps to remain faithful to the measure, which is crucial for satellite image restoration.
+The regularization $- \log p_X(x)$ promotes solutions of the inverse problem most compatible with the prior $p_X(x)$, which is learned beforehand from the dataset of target images.

 Last but not least, some DR methods do not only estimate the MAP, but enable to sample from the posterior distribution $p_{X|Y} (x|y)$.
-This remarkably allows to derive uncertainties, which are valuable for downstream applications.
-However, these methods are often computationally expensive as they mainly rely on Monte Carlo Markov Chains (MCMC) sampling.
-Yet, in Biquard et al. \cite{Biquard2023}, we have proposed another method for approximate posterior sampling, called Variational Bayes Latent Estimation (VBLE), relying on latent optimization with a variational compressive autoencoder.
-VBLE allows for approximate posterior sampling with no significant increase in computational cost, and seems well suited for remote sensing image restoration.
+This remarkably enables to derive uncertainties, which are valuable for downstream applications.
+However, these methods are often computationally expensive as they mainly rely on Markov Chain Monte Carlo (MCMC).
+To overcome this, in Biquard et al. \cite{Biquard2023}, we have proposed another method for approximate posterior sampling, called Variational Bayes Latent Estimation (VBLE).
+By approximating the inverse problem posterior in the latent space of a variational compressive autoencoder (CAE), VBLE allows for approximate posterior sampling with no significant increase in computational cost and seems well-suited for remote sensing image restoration.
+However, VBLE possesses two remaining drawbacks.
+First, it requires training CAEs at different bitrates to adapt the regularization strength to the inverse problem difficulty.
+Second, the modeling of the posterior distribution in the latent space fails to fully account for all uncertainties, such as the representation error between the true solution and its projection onto the range of the generative model.

-However, while direct inversion methods are more and more studied in the context of remote sensing, and even used in real on-ground segments ~\cite{Zhu2020,Chouteau2022}, DR methods have rarely been considered in the literature.
-This paper aims at filling this gap, by demonstrating the interest of DR for remote sensing image restoration.
-In particular, we will show that DR methods can reach similar or even better performance than inversion-based techniques, and with the extra ability to predict an accurate estimation of the uncertainties.
-Although they require in general more computation, this remains scalable in a real context.
-And since they can be easily adapted to any sensor or acquisition conditions without any re-training, we believe they can even be easier to use in real on-ground segments.